 Q: Can I still use DSM-IV diagnostic criteria, even though DSM-IV (DSM-5) has not been adopted as a HIPAA code set?

 A: CMS, who oversees HIPAA has stated the following (emphasis added):

 The basic purpose for adopting code sets under HIPAA is to standardize the ‘data elements' used in the electronic processing of certain administrative and financial health care transactions.
 While the patient's diagnosis is a data element used in such transactions, the criteria considered by the clinician in reaching a diagnosis are not.
 Practitioners are free to use the DSM-IV diagnostic criteria—or any other diagnostic guidelines—without any HIPAA-related concerns.

 Notice that this statement only refers to "criteria".
-Yes, use the criteria to reach a clinically appropriate diagnosis, but the codes for billing must be ICD-9-CM in 2013 and ICD-10-CM in 2014.
+Yes, use the criteria to reach a clinically appropriate diagnosis, but CMS and most payers require that the codes for billing must be ICD-9-CM codes up until October 1, 2015 and ICD-10-CM thereafter.